CSCI-5619-Fall-2023/Lecture-5/README.md

 ## Notes

-After class, I figured out that the material for the imported models are assigned in .import files.
-I ran a script to apply the texture to every model in the asset pack and then added the .import files to the repository.
-This means that you don't have to assign the texture manually for each model (yay!) and will be added to the asset pack files posted on Canvas in the future.
+Note: After class, I figured out that the materials for the imported models are assigned in .import files.
+I ran a script to apply the texture to every model in the asset pack and then added all the .import files to the repository.
+This means that you don't have to assign the texture manually for each model (yay!).
+The asset pack files posted on Canvas will be updated in the near future to include the materials.

 ## Acknowledgments